-The practice of DBT relies on three overarching theories including the biosocial theory, behavioral theory, and the philosophy of dialectics.
+The practice of DBT relies on three overarching theories:

 The second theoretical basis for DBT is behavior theory.
 According to behaviorism, the goal is to increase the frequency of adaptive (positive) behaviors and decrease the frequency of maladaptive (negative) behaviors.
 Treatment goals are very specific, for example decreasing the occurrence of self-injury from twice a week to zero times a week.

 Behavior therapy aims to create change by understanding the behavioral factors contributing to the development and maintenance of problem behaviors, manipulating consequences of such behaviors, and creating alternative new behaviors.